gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 - The code is pretty bad on all the criteria we care about: correctness, maintainability, security, you name it.
 I don't blame the original developers, they were understaffed and it was written as a prototype (the famous case of the prototype which becomes the production code).
 - No hiring of C++ developers is planned or at least in the current budget

-So it was apparent that sticking with C++ was a dead end.
-The only solution would be to train everyone in the team on C++ and dedicate a significant amount of time rewriting the most problematic parts of the codebase to perhaps reach a good enough state.
+So it was apparent to me that sticking with C++ was a dead end.
+The only solution would be to train everyone in the team on C++ and dedicate a significant amount of time rewriting the most problematic parts of the codebase to perhaps reach a good enough state, and even then, we have little confidence our code is robust against nation-state attacks.

 It's a judgement call in the end, but that seemed to be more effort than 'simply' introducing a new language and doing a rewrite.

 I don't actually like the term 'rewrite'.
 Folks on the internet will eagerly repeat that rewrites are a bad idea, will indubtedly fail, and are a sign of hubris and naivity.
 I have experienced such rewrites, from scratch, and yes that does not end well.